Is It Possible to Hack Snapchat

 Malware and Spyware

-Once installed on a device, malware can:
+Once installed on a device, malware operates silently with capabilities that escalate quickly.

 Modern mobile operating systems (iOS 10+ and Android 4.4+) include security features that make malware installation more difficult, but social engineering attacks that convince users to grant excessive permissions remain effective.